 UNESCO Future Forum - Global Water Futures 2050+

-a) the status of the world’s freshwater resources by presenting the key findings from the 4th United Nations World Water Development Report;
+- the status of the world’s freshwater resources by presenting the key findings from the 4th United Nations World Water Development Report;

-b) the role of science as a powerful tool for sustainable water management;
+- the role of science as a powerful tool for sustainable water management;

-c) the presentation of the first phase of the Global Water Scenarios Project, which aims at giving the global community a road map for the future.
+- the presentation of the first phase of the Global Water Scenarios Project, which aims at giving the global community a road map for the future.

-It will be an occasion to review the global progress that has been made towards the sustainable management of water resources using integrated approaches, to better understand how investment and financing in water can lead to a more sustainable future, and to present global water scenarios of what the future could look like depending on the behavior of decision-makers in governments and societies in the next few decades.
+It was an occasion to review the global progress that has been made towards the sustainable management of water resources using integrated approaches, to better understand how investment and financing in water can lead to a more sustainable future, and to present global water scenarios of what the future could look like depending on the behavior of decision-makers in governments and societies in the next few decades.

 - William Cosgrove, Senior Adviser to the Fourth Edition of the United Nations World Water Development Report; Manager, World Water Scenarios Project;